techgrounds/techgrounds-shamimkhaliq71/Python/PRG-01-Setting up.md

 ## Key-terms
-[Schrijf hier een lijst met belangrijke termen met eventueel een korte uitleg.]
+Python:
+Python is a cross-platform programming language, which means that it can run on multiple platforms like Windows, macOS, Linux, and has even been ported to the Java and .NET virtual machines.
+It is free and open-source.

+VS Code

 ## Opdracht

-Install the latest version of Python from https://www.python.org/
+1. Install the latest version of Python from https://www.python.org/

-Install VS Code from https://code.visualstudio.com/download
+2. Install VS Code from https://code.visualstudio.com/download

-Install the Python plug-in in VS Code.
+3. Install the Python plug-in in VS Code.

-Write the following Python code.
+4. Write the following Python code.

 The output in the terminal should be the text “Hello world!”

 ### Gebruikte bronnen
 [https://www.python.org/]